Eardrum: Rupture

-Unintentional perforation (rupture) has been described in blast injuries and air travel, typically in patients experiencing upper respiratory congestion that prevents equalization of pressure in the middle ear.
+Unintentional perforation (rupture) has been described in blast injuries and air travel, typically in patients experiencing upper respiratory congestion or general Eustachian tube dysfunction that prevents equalization of pressure in the middle ear.
 It is also known to occur in swimming, diving (including scuba diving), and martial arts.

 Patients with tympanic membrane rupture may experience bleeding, tinnitus, hearing loss, or disequilibrium (vertigo).
 However, they rarely require medical intervention, as between 80 and 95 percent of ruptures recover completely within two to four weeks.
 The prognosis becomes more guarded as the force of injury increases.

 Surgical puncture for treatment of middle ear infections

-The pressure of fluid in an infected middle ear onto the eardrum may cause it to rupture.
-Usually, this consists of a small hole (perforation), which allows fluid to drain out.
+In some cases, the pressure of fluid in an infected middle ear is great enough to cause the eardrum to rupture naturally.
+Usually, this consists of a small hole (perforation), from which fluid can drain out of the middle ear.
 If this does not occur naturally, a myringotomy (tympanotomy, tympanostomy) can be performed.
 A myringotomy is a surgical procedure in which a tiny incision is created in the eardrum to relieve pressure caused by excessive buildup of fluid, or to drain pus from the middle ear.
 The fluid or pus comes from a middle ear infection (otitis media), which is a common problem in children.
 A tympanostomy tube is inserted into the eardrum to keep the middle ear aerated for a prolonged time and to prevent reaccumulation of fluid.
 Without the insertion of a tube, the incision usually heals spontaneously in two to three weeks.
 Depending on the type, the tube is either naturally extruded in 6 to 12 months or removed during a minor procedure.

-Those requiring myringotomy usually have an obstructed or dysfunctional eustachian tube that is unable to perform drainage or ventilation in its usual fashion.
+Those requiring myringotomy usually have an obstructed or dysfunctional Eustachian tube that is unable to perform drainage or ventilation in its usual fashion.
 Before the invention of antibiotics, myringotomy without tube placement was also used as a major treatment of severe acute otitis media.

-In some cases, the pressure of fluid in an infected middle ear is great enough to cause the eardrum to rupture naturally.
-Usually, this consists of a small hole (perforation), from which fluid can drain.